pnp/sp-dev-fx-webparts/docs/index.md

-# Samples by Framework
+# Samples by JavaScript Framework

-You can build client-side web parts using the frameworks you're already familiar with.
-Use the filters below to find samples by framework.
+You can build client-side web parts using the [many of the JavaScript frameworks](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/tools-and-libraries) you're already familiar with.
+Use the filters below to find samples by JavaScript framework.

 To learn more about how to use these samples, please refer to our [getting started](./gettingstarted/index.md) section.